Aazain/Rafikis-To-Do-List/README.md

 -Svelte
 -Cors

+To actually run the frontend client, cd into the mySvelteFrontend folder and type in `npm run dev` in the terminal and it should start on localhost port 5000.
 It is recommended to install nodemon if you decide to edit the files.
 Nodemon restarts the server everytime you apply a save to the JS file so that you dont need to type in node server.js everytime you make a change to the file.

 V1 Live Website: https://rafikis-to-do-list.herokuapp.com/